L2A Assembly Guide

 Solder the three metal pins of the XLR jack.
 Don't solder the two plastic mounting pins.

 Attach the front panel over the switch and XLR jack, and screw the panel to the XLR jack.
+Since these screws are cutting their own threads in the aluminum, you'll feel a healthy amount of resistance the first time you put them in.

 Make sure that the switch is sitting nicely in the front panel and then solder the leads of the switch to the PCB.